FORM AND FUNCTION OF THE LOCOMOTIVE CORE OF OUR BODIES

 The Locomotive Core has excellent inherent lateral stability and minimal stability in the front/back-line, facilitating forward movement.
 If our feet do not efficiently support our core functions of standing and moving, our core will be both less stable and responsive.
-As our function echos our form, having a suboptimal core inclines us to a myriad array of dysfunctional expressions – which range from physical to emotional to cognitive.
-Our capacity to adapt to challenges is constrained by the extent to which our core is both stable and responsive.
-Postural Extension and Flexion describe this mechanism of core function, which is unique to our lineage and discussed separately here: (POSTURAL EXTENSION/FLEXION).
+As our function echos our form, having a suboptimal core inclines us to myriad dysfunctional expressions – which range from physical to emotional to cognitive.
+Our capacity to adapt to challenges is constrained by the extent to which our core expresses both stability and responsiveness.

-N.B.: It should be noted that there is a range of definitions of what comprises our Core, originating from a range of ideas of what core function is.
-The Pilates’s definition of what comprises our core differs from this definition of the Locomotive Core by its inclusion of elements of the Manipulative Core.
-In this section, the LC is defined by analysis of human structure and function from the perspective of Evolutionary Physiology, as well as this writer’s understanding of mechanics enabled by the study of Tensegrity Principles, and the application of these principles to load-bearing, movement, and acceleration in Gravity.
-The benefit of articulating the Locomotive Core with these parameters is that it describes kinematic chains connecting the big toe to the back of the eyes, integrating all attributes of our vertebrate and mammalian physiology as a discrete entity operating the gravity.
+N.B.: There is a range of definitions of our Core, originating from a variety of ideas of what core function is.
+The Pilates’s description of our Core elements differs from this definition of the Locomotive Core by its inclusion of components of the Manipulative Core and orientation to muscles as opposed to loading vectors.
+In Physical Training, Core Muscles are considered the large muscles of locomotion, as opposed to the connective tissue network, described here.
+Here the Locomotive Core is defined by analysis of human structure and function from the perspective of Evolutionary Physiology, as well as this writer’s understanding of mechanics enabled by the study of Tensegrity Principles and the application of these principles to load-bearing and movement in Gravity.
+The benefit of articulating the Locomotive Core with these parameters is that it describes kinematic chains connecting the big toe to the back of the eyes, integrating all attributes of our vertebrate and mammalian structural physiology with our neurological functionality.

 EVOLUTIONARY LAYERS AND THE CORE

 The functionality of the Locomotive Core is distinct to each evolutionary layer:

 With All Living Things, the Core we share is the Metabolic Core.
 The Locomotive Core is not an element of this evolutionary layer.